JavedHussain-06/custom-T-shirt-app/README.md

 2. **File Picker**: This tab lets you upload and place logos or full images on the T-shirt.

+3. **AI Picker (Disabled)**: This tab, although currently disabled, can be enabled by uncommenting the handleSubmit function in the Customizer.jsx component.
+This feature leverages OpenAI to create logos or gradients for T-shirts.

 **Note**: The AI integration for creating logos or gradients is currently disabled.
-If you wish to enable this feature, uncomment the relevant object data in the `constants.js` file.
+If you wish to enable this feature, you also need to uncomment the relevant object data in the `constants.js` file.

 ## Contributors